designer2k2/tbeam-lorawan-mapper/README.md

 The Fork history here in Github shows the lineage and prior work, including  https://github.com/helium/longfi-arduino/tree/master/TTGO-TBeam-Tracker

 This code was originally developed for use on The Things Network (TTN) it has been edited/repurposed for use with the Helium Network.
+And then back to be universal for both.

-This version is based on a forked repo from github user [kizniche] https://github.com/kizniche/ttgo-tbeam-ttn-tracker.
+This version is based on a forked repo from github user [Max-Plastix](https://github.com/Max-Plastix/tbeam-helium-mapper).
+Which is based on [kizniche](https://github.com/kizniche/ttgo-tbeam-ttn-tracker).
 Which in turn is based on the code from [xoseperez/ttgo-beam-tracker](https://github.com/xoseperez/ttgo-beam-tracker), with excerpts from [dermatthias/Lora-TTNMapper-T-Beam](https://github.com/dermatthias/Lora-TTNMapper-T-Beam) to fix an issue with incorrect GPS data being transmitted to the network.
 Support was also added for the 915 MHz frequency (North and South America).

 This is a LoRaWAN node based on the [TTGO T-Beam](https://github.com/LilyGO/TTGO-T-Beam) development platform using the SSD1306 I2C OLED display.
-It uses a RFM95 by HopeRF and the MCCI LoRaWAN LMIC stack.
 This sample code is configured to connect to The LoRaWan network using the US 915 MHz frequency by default, but can be changed to EU 868 MHz.

 NOTE: There are now 2 versions of the TTGO T-BEAM, the first version (Rev0) and a newer version (Rev1).
 The GPS module on Rev1 is connected to different pins than Rev0.
 This code has been successfully tested on REV0, and is in the process of being tested on REV1.
 See the end of this README for photos of each board.